webosose/website/content/en/docs/guides/setup/bring-up-guides/bringing-up-oveview.md

     Correct errors during running webOS OSE.
 Before starting this step, make sure that you understand the execution sequences of Luna Surface Manager (LSM) and Web Application Manager (WAM).

-For more details on the bring-up process, see [Yocto Mega Manual](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html).
+For more details on the bring-up process, see [Yocto Project Manual](https://docs.yoctoproject.org/overview-manual/index.html).

 ## Verifying Bring-Up Process